 Patrick, cleaning out his parents’ house after their deaths, discovers an old photo of his grandfather arm in arm with another man, their shirtless torsos gleaming in the Italian sun on the edge of the family vineyard.
 The photo stirs curiosity and restlessness as Patrick, nursing wounds from a failed relationship, travels to the Amalfi Coast to connect with his family and uncover the truth about his grandfather.
 Patrick’s ancestral quest bares family secrets and arouses passion as he falls under the spell of the handsome men who tend the vines, serve tourists, and fish the waters off the stunning coastline.
 Michael Hartwig uses his skills as an author to tell a steamy tale that spans generations and asks tough questions about sexual identity, love, and traditions in one of the most picturesque parts of Italy.

-Oliver, raised by a lesbian couple in Boston, goes to Rome during a summer break from college to meet his biological father.
+Oliver, raised by two women in Boston, goes to Rome during a summer break from college to meet his biological father.
 Their long-anticipated meeting forces each to face deep and complex questions about their sexual identity in the shadows of the Vatican.
-Intrigue abounds as Oliver falls in love with a handsome Roman man.
+Intrigue abounds as Oliver falls in love with a handsome Roman man, Giancarlo.
 Their sudden and all-consuming relationship sets in motion a series of twists and turns, some fortuitous and others tragic.
 The plot unfolds against Roman history and the art and patrimony of the Church – with magnificent descriptions of each.
-The book is a touching story of love and an insightful exploration of Catholic views on sexuality and whether the Catholic Church can change or not.
+The book is a touching coming of age story, a romantic tale, and a rich and in-depth exploration of whether the Catholic Church has the theological capacity and the political will to embrace gay relationships.

 This sequel to the book "Oliver and Henry" follows the story of a young gay couple in Rome who discover that their son, Luca, has special abilities – magical ones – and is connected to a past life, to a person who lived in their house during the 1500s.
 Through the discovery of a cardinal's journal and the grimoire (a book of magic) of his resident scholar, pieces of a puzzle come together, and karmic justice paid.
 This compelling story - based, in part, on actual historical events - takes seriously the modern search for new models of spirituality and family – particularly parenting by same-sex couples.
 It explores contemporary evidence regarding psychic phenomena and seeks to formulate coherent theories about them.
 The story takes place in Rome, Milan, and Courmayeur in the Italian Alps.
 The title - A Roman Spell - refers not just to the magical abilities of Luca but to the enchantment of life in Italy - to beautiful medieval town centers, to a slower and richer pace of life, and to the cuisine and culture that make Rome so special.
 "A Roman Spell" is an invitation to explore Roman, Greek, Jewish, Christian, and Muslim mysticism - to recognize the depth and mystery of human existence that we often overlook.
 This is a tale of another age and a story about our own!
 Enjoy!